 If your office has multiple school form formats, you can select the one you want before printing.

-If you don’t see the school form you expect, get in touch with your PCC Client Advocate.
-They can help you customize and configure your school form(s) so they are available and print correctly from PCC EHR.
+If you don’t see the school form you expect, get in touch with PCC Support.
+A member of Support can help you customize and configure your school form(s) so they are available and print correctly from PCC EHR.

 Customize Your Immunization Forms: Your practice can create multiple school forms, customize them with 4-digit years, and make other changes.
 Contact PCC Support for help.